Google Search will now help you find nearby events

 The company has worked with a number of event-related sites to make their content eligible to display in Google Search.
 The events will appear when users type in a related query, like “jazz concerts in Austin” or “art events this weekend.”

-At launch, Google has pulled in data from Eventbrite, Ticketmaster, Meetup, Vividseats, Jambase, LiveNation, Burbio, Allevents.in, Bookmyshow.com, StubHub, Bandsintown, Yext and Eventful.
+At launch, Google has pulled in data from Eventbrite, Ticketmaster, SeatGeek, Meetup, Vividseats, Jambase, LiveNation, Burbio, Allevents.in, Bookmyshow.com, StubHub, Bandsintown, Yext and Eventful.
 This list of supported sites will expand in time, Google says, and it has also created developer guidelines for anyone else who wants to make sure their own event listings are surfaced in a similar way through Google Search.

 In the updated search experience, you’ll be able to see the details about each event at glance – like its title, date, time, and location.
 You can also tap on “more events” to be taken to a screen with an expanded list of suggestions.
 When you find one you like, you can click through to buy tickets from the website directly.